Tea loaf

 Yeast used to be used as the raising agent but self-raising flour is specified in modern recipes.

-Although currants and sultanas are traditional fruits, others can also be used such as glace cherries, crystallised ginger, dried apricots, peel or orange zest.
+Although currants and sultanas are traditional fruits, others can also be used such as glace cherries, candied ginger, dried apricots, peel or orange zest.

 A key feature of tea bread is the lack of fat in the recipe with the consequence of improved keeping qualities.
 Indeed, the flavour is often considered to improve with time.

-Similar breads in the British Isles include the Welsh bara brith and the Irish barmbrack.
+Similar breads include the Welsh bara brith and the Irish barmbrack.